hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-B﻿efore showing the database restore, I﻿ will first delete some table from MySQL database to simulate a loss of data.
+B﻿efore showing the database restore, I﻿ will first delete a table from MySQL database to simulate a loss of data.
 Then, I will perform the database recovery from the created volume snapshot.